pvcraven/2017_web_security/source/directory_traversal/directory_traversal.rst

 nefarious user could upload a virus to your web server that hands the keys over to him or herself.
 There are many bad thing that could happen with poisoned upload, but I think those are two of the worst, and in the example section it will be  explained how to prevent these attacks.
+[COMWEEKLY]_